 If by excessive labour, we die before reaching the average age of man, worn out in the Master’s service, then glory be to God, we shall have so much less of earth and so much more of Heaven!”
 (An All Round Ministry, 126–127).

 It is our duty and our privilege to exhaust our lives for Jesus.
 We are not to be living specimens of men in fine preservation, but living sacrifices, whose lot is to be consumed.”
 (Spurgeon, Lectures to My Students,157)

 Behind this radical viewpoint were some deep Biblical convictions that come through the apostle Paul’s teaching.
 One of these convictions Spurgeon expressed like this:

-The apostle Paul said, "If we are afflicted, it is for your comfort and salvation" (2 Cor.
-1:6).
-"Death works in us, but life in you" (2 Cor.
-4:12).
-And he said that his own sufferings were the completion of Christ's sufferings for the sake of the church (Col. 1:24).
+The apostle Paul said, “If we are afflicted, it is for your comfort and salvation” (2 Corinthians 1:6).
+“Death works in us, but life in you” (2 Corinthians 4:12).
+And he said that his own sufferings were the completion of Christ’s sufferings for the sake of the church (Colossians 1:24).

 Another Biblical conviction behind Spurgeon’s radical view of pastoral zeal is expressed like this:

-In other words he was driven with a passion never to be satisfied with the measure of his holiness or the extent of his service (cf. Phil.
-3:12).
-The year he turned 40 he delivered a message to his pastors' conference with the one-word title, "Forward!" (see note 30).
+In other words he was driven with a passion never to be satisfied with the measure of his holiness or the extent of his service (see also Philippians 3:12).
+The year he turned forty he delivered a message to his pastors’ conference with the one-word title, “Forward!”
+(Ibid., 32–58).
 In it he said,

 I think the word “indefatigable” was created for people like Charles Spurgeon.